Click, Texas

-Click is a ghost town in Llano County, Texas, on County Road 308, southeast of Llano and southwest of Kingsland.
+Click is a ghost town in Llano County, Texas, United States, on County Road 308, southeast of Llano and southwest of Kingsland.
 The community was named for settler Malachi Click.
-Many descendants of Malachi Click are buried in the Llano City Cemetery.
+At its peak, the population was 20 people.
 Benjamin F. Lowe was appointed postmaster when Click got a post office in 1880.
 The post office was discontinued during World War II.